As always, the Northern Lights put on a fabulous show to a packed crowd in the Gala Theatre as part of the Durham Vocal Festival.

 Intonation was virtually always impeccable, though at times when there are just short bursts of sound the notes can get a little lost.
 The dynamic range was good and the balance fantastic throughout, though at times I would have liked to hear more of the bass.
 Sometimes a soprano would suddenly give a piercing high note that stops everything in its tracks.
 The judgement of phrasing was very satisfying and the performance constantly remarkably together, regardless of where the singers were stood.

 The last song even compelled the audience to join in, clapping in time.
-Both this song and the encore were awarded with standing ovations as the theatre went wild.
+Both this song and the encore were rewarded with standing ovations as the theatre went wild.

 The buzzing atmosphere and energy that this tight-knit ensemble commands brought tears, laughter and awe to the audience, which itself impressively constitutes not just students but multiple demographics.
 Huge congratulations to the arrangers of all the music performed.
 I wish them the best of luck in the ICCAs and their upcoming performances both here in Durham on 4 March and in the Edinburgh Fringe Festival in August.